Islamic State group claims responsibility for Iran suicide bombings killing at least 84 people

 The gathering marked the fourth anniversary of the killing of Soleimani, the head of the Revolutionary Guard’s elite Quds Force, in a U.S. drone strike in Iraq.
 The explosions occurred as long lines of people gathered to mark the event.

-Iranian state television and officials described the attacks as bombings, without immediately giving clear details of what happened.
 The attacks came a day after a deputy head of the Palestinian militant group Hamas was killed in a suspected Israeli strike in Beirut.
+Another Revolutionary Guard commander was killed in a suspected Israeli airstrike in Syria late last month as well.

+Those strikes, as well as attacks on shipping in the Red Sea by Iranian-backed rebels in Yemen known as Houthis, have raised concerns about the Israel-Hamas war escalating into a wider regional conflict.

 Mroue reported from Beirut.